davelaursen/present-plus/README.md

 Present-Plus is currently in development.
 The following represents the active backlog - once these items are complete, Present-Plus will be released as a beta product.

 - add more built-in themes
+- add more information to sample slides
+- add full theme support for .article files
+- document key features in README for quick reference

 ## Installation